 Statement

-The British Small Animal Veterinary Association (BSAVA) strongly recommends that animals which show extremes of conformation that negatively affect their health and welfare should not be used for breeding.
+The British Small Animal Veterinary Association (BSAVA) recommends that animals which show extremes of conformation that negatively affect their health and welfare should not be used for breeding.

-The BSAVA strongly recommends that breeders avoid the mating of closely related dogs.
-It recommends that no bitch should be intentionally mated to a dog when the Coefficient of Inbreeding (COI) of the resulting puppies would exceed the breed average or 12.5% if no breed average exists as measured from a minimum five generation pedigree.
+No bitch should be intentionally mated to a dog when the Coefficient of Inbreeding (COI) of the resulting puppies would exceed the breed average or 12.5% if no breed average exists as measured from a minimum five generation pedigree.

-The BSAVA recommends that in order to reduce the incidence of inherited diseases with an autosomal recessive mode of inheritance, breeders should use genetic tests when available and not breed from carriers.
+This is to reduce the incidence of inherited diseases with an autosomal recessive mode of inheritance.

 Whilst the BSAVA recognises that the physical health and welfare of an animal is important overall, it recommends that consideration is also given to the temperament and socialisation of animals being bred and the parents of those offspring.

-The BSAVA supports epidemiological and genetic research into the prevalence and molecular mechanisms of inherited diseases in dogs and cats.
+• Epidemiological and genetic research into the prevalence and molecular mechanisms of inherited diseases in dogs and cats.
 Currently there is limited evidence available and continued research is needed to further inform this subject.

 Background information

 The British Small Animal Veterinary Association (BSAVA) acknowledges that whilst the selective breeding of companion animals has the potential to bring benefits, it has also resulted in a number of health and welfare issues related to inherited diseases and exaggerated characteristics.
 This in particular may be apparent where an animal may have been bred purely for aesthetics or financial gain.
-While there may be problems in any species that is bred selectively, there appears to be a particular problem in dogs and to a degree, cats and rabbits because of the selection pressures that have been applied to species.
+While there may be problems in any species that is bred selectively, there appears to be a particular problem in dogs and to a degree, cats and rabbits because of the selection pressures that have been applied to these species.
 Inherited diseases and exaggerated characteristics not only cause health and welfare issues for the animal concerned, but also create a financial burden and emotional distress for the owner.

 Although inherited disease and exaggerated characteristics can occur in any dog, cat or rabbit, there can be specific issues related to pedigree, purebred and ‘designer’ cross-breed dogs, which are often selected for breeding on the basis of aesthetic considerations (e.g. conformation, coat colour or gait) as opposed to consideration being given to health.
 This may introduce inherited disease and exaggerated characteristics which are detrimental to health and wellbeing of the animal, either as a direct result of selection for particular characteristics or where the inherited condition is linked to a trait which is being selected.
 Within this group it should be noted that show dogs may have a disproportionate influence on the gene pool, both directly in that they may produce a large number of progeny, and indirectly in influencing the public’s perception of the breed.

-The BSAVA supports limiting the unnecessary use of animals exhibiting exaggerated characteristics in advertising materials wherever possible so as to minimize influencing the public and in particular, potential new owners, as to any perceived desirability of these breeds.
+The BSAVA supports limiting the unnecessary use of animals exhibiting exaggerated characteristics in advertising materials wherever possible, so as to minimize influencing the public and in particular, potential new owners, as to any perceived desirability of these breeds.

 Further information

-Kennel Club
+Royal Kennel Club

 Federation of Vets in Europe/European Federation of Companion Animal Veterinary Associations (FVE/FECAVA)